vveitch/personal_website/README.md

 # personal_website
-code for a personal website
+Code for a personal website.
+I'm just modifying a template from html5up.net.